 If you only have a few chickens, you may want to consider introducing new chickens to the flock for the extra heat.
 Especially if you have Bantam chickens or Frizzle chickens, because they are smaller in size and sometimes their feathers are less insulated.

 So, you can see that chickens do not need an added chicken coop heater even in the winter.

-Another way of keeping chickens warm in winter is to be sure that they do not have any drafts in their coop.
+Another way of keeping chickens warm is to make sure they have a winterized chicken coop.
+You can do that by blocking out any drafts in their coop.

 Not having any drafts in their coop does not mean to plug it up super tight though.
 It is very important to allow proper ventilation.
 But do make sure that there are not winds or drafts coming through especially at areas where your chickens will be roosting.

 As you can see in the picture below, you can insulate a chicken coop as simply as nailing a few boards to their coop wall.
 We were able to block out any drafts directly next to where they roost.